 The problem companies are facing with a decreased attention span is the risk of viewers only watching 10 seconds of their 2-minute long testimonial video.
 Add graphics and text to your video to make sure there is always something new for the viewer to look at.

 One of the downsides to social media videos vs. photos is that many viewers like to watch videos with no sound.
 So make sure to add captions to your videos to capture a wider audience.
-Before you get to the editing process, research visual marketing and consumer psychology.
+Before you get to the editing process, research visual marketing and consumer psychology, and learn how to crop a video.

 Studies have shown that the use of particular colors and patterns can affect a consumer’s purchase decisions – and what better way to employ this psychological trick than in a snappy video about how great your product is?